-The Center for Career and Professional Development (CCPD) offers services and resources to assist students and alumni with taking the necessary steps to define their career goals and develop action plans.
-The CCPD supports the academic, personal and professional development of students and alumni by providing information, resources, speakers, networking opportunities and access to employers.
-The CCPD fulfills its mission in a student-centered environment, designed to encourage and support Cheyney University's students and alumni as they advance their careers.
+The Career Development Center offers services and resources to assist students and alumni with taking the necessary steps to define their career goals and develop action plans.
+The Center supports the academic, personal, and professional development of students and alumni by providing information, resources, speakers, networking opportunities and access to employers.
+The center fulfills its mission in a student-centered environment, designed to encourage and support Cheyney University's students and alumni as they advance their careers.